Health Care Professionals

 Once received in full, the referral will be reviewed.

-- We will fax the results of the triaging process to your referring doctor.
+- We will fax the results of the triaging process to your referring physician.

 - To facilitate the triage process, ensure that the correct referral form is filled out in full, and that all consults are sent accordingly.